Village la Fontaine

 The Consortium received technical assistance from USAID’s Haiti HOME program to incorporate key elements of affordability and resource efficiency in Village la Fontaine’s design.
 Haiti HOME is led by the World Council of Credit Unions in partnership with Habitat for Humanity and the Affordable Housing Institute.
 To make the homes accessible to informally employed households, affordable loans are available to homeowners from one of Haiti’s largest credit unions.

-Village la Fontaine has received a preliminary EDGE certificate from GBCI.
+Village la Fontaine has received final EDGE certification from GBCI.

 Predicted Savings of EDGE Certification

 Reduced window to wall ratio, energy-saving lighting system for internal spaces, and solar photovoltaics.